hth313/ladybug/doc/introduction.rst

 Introduction
 ************

-Welcome to Ladybug for the HP-41 calculator!
+Welcome to the Ladybug module for the HP-41 calculator!
 Ladybug is a powerful tool, intended to be useful when you are debugging or working with low level matters related to computers.